About GIM and Music Therapy:

-Together, we will explore issues in a safe way, and may use a combination of approaches depending on your needs, preference, and whether we meet in person or online.
-I can also incorporate Breath Body Mind exercises into sessions to help balance the sympathetic/ parasympathetic nervous system where appropriate.
-Scroll down for further information:
+Together, we will decide what you would like to focus on and explore issues in a safe way, using a combination of approaches depending on your needs, preference, and whether we meet in person or online.
+Where appropriate I can incorporate Breath Body Mind exercises into sessions to help balance the sympathetic/ parasympathetic nervous system which are a good compliment to music and creative approaches.

 Guided Imagery & Music (GIM)

-The Bonny Method of Guided Imagery and Music: GIM, is a type of depth music psychotherapy that accesses the inner world and deeper layers of consciousness, which can enable you to find different perspectives on issues you may be struggling with.
+The Bonny Method of Guided Imagery and Music (GIM), accesses the inner world and deeper layers of consciousness, which can enable you to find different perspectives on issues you may be struggling with.
 It can strengthen your relationship to your sense of self, and help you discover previously inaccessible resources, which may support you as you move forward in life.
 If you are interested in personal development, struggling with anxiety, depression or trauma, complex pain or life-limiting illness, GIM may offer a creative and transformational approach to help you find answers.
 It can also aid exploration of the transpersonal or spiritual aspects of life.

 A typical session lasts approximately 1.5 hours and includes a preliminary conversation followed by a relaxation focusing on the breath.
 A musical programme is chosen to support exploration of issues raised at the beginning of the session, and you will talk to the therapist, who will guide you through the experience as your imagination unfolds relevant stories, images, sensations, symbols and metaphors, to help you understand your situation better.
 This process is similar to Jung's Active Imagination technique, but in GIM, the music helps support the development of your imagery.
 Insights gained from the music experience may be integrated by drawing a mandala, as well as verbal processing to close the session.